FDio/csit/docs/report/introduction/general_notes.rst

    generator.

 #. **HoneyComb Functional Tests** - HoneyComb functional tests are executed in
-   virtual FD.io testbeds focusing on HoneyComb management and programming functionality of VPP.
+   virtual FD.io testbeds, focusing on HoneyComb management and programming functionality of VPP.
+Tests cover a range of CRUD operations executed against VPP.

+#. **HoneyComb Performance Tests** - HoneyComb performance tests are executed in
+   physical FD.io testbeds, focusing on the performance of HoneyComb management and programming functionality of VPP.
 Tests cover a range of CRUD operations executed against VPP.

 #. **NSH_SFC Functional Tests** - NSH_SFC functional tests are executed in
    virtual FD.io testbeds focusing on NSH_SFC of VPP.
 Tests cover a range of